 How Is a Peace Order Different From a Protective Order?

 In general, protective orders are designed for married couples, couples with children and those who are blood-related.
 A peace order is for anyone else who does not meet one of the previous three qualifications.
 An example would be people who are romantically involved, but who do not share a residence.

 Contact Us Online Today

 If you have been charged with domestic violence or you are the victim of domestic violence, we welcome you to contact us online or by telephone.
 Call 301-637-0281 or toll free at 866-470-5187 to schedule a free initial consultation.
-We also have an in-depth background in family law, helping clients obtain restraining orders to protect their safety.
+We also understand what steps to take to obtain a restraining order to protect those we represent.